YashvantHange/AI-Dashboard/replit.md

-# CRM Application - Replit.md
+# ADmyBRAND Insights - Digital Marketing Analytics Dashboard

 ## Overview

-This is a modern client relationship management (CRM) application designed for financial advisors.
+This is a modern AI-powered analytics dashboard designed for digital marketing agencies.
 The application features a full-stack architecture with a React frontend, Express.js backend, and PostgreSQL database.
-It allows advisors to manage clients, track follow-ups, analyze performance metrics, and integrate with external APIs.
+It provides comprehensive analytics for marketing campaigns, user tracking, conversion optimization, and platform integrations.

 ## User Preferences